starrymeadows/rock-paper-scissors/README.md

-# Project: Console Rock, Paper, Scissors
+# Project: Rock, Paper, Scissors

 ## Description

 Project 3 in Foundations for [The Odin Project](https://www.theodinproject.com/).
-This is my first **JS** project.
+This is my first **HTML/JS** project.

-Five rounds are played, each prompting user input and a randomized choice from the computer.
-At the end of the five rounds, points are tallied and a winner is declared.
+Players submit inputs via buttons, which are put against the computer's randomized choice.
+First to five points is declared winner.

 ### Benefits

+#### First iteration

 - Furthered understanding of functions
 - Provided familiarity with the console & debugging process

+#### Second iteration

+- Established foundation of DOM Manipulation
+- Further improved debugging process

 ## Improvements

-As this project is meant to be revisited, there are several issues in its current form.
-These include (but are not necessarily limited to):
-- an inability to replay outside of refreshing the page
+Currently, the game is totally functional, but quite ugly!
+Further improvements might include:
+- More interesting theming
-- and, of course, a complete lack of GUI
+- Use of CSS

 Additionally, as a first pass at Javascript, this code can certainly be cleaned up.
 I have already made one brief attempt at this after checking other submitted solutions: rather than redundant if...else statements and handwriting each round outcome, a switch statement with template literals makes for cleaner code.